seantwie03/sluug_stllug_site/README.md

 To get this to work in dev mode (`npm run dev`) the `/dist/pagefind` directory is copied to `/public/pagefind`.
 This copying is accomplished using `node -e` which "should" work cross-platform (Windows, Mac, Linux).

-One limitation to this implementation is that when you are running in dev mode (`npm run dev`) and you add a new markdown file, it will NOT be included in the Pagefind index.
-To have the new file included, you will need stop the dev server and run a build (`npm run build`).
+One limitation to this implementation is that when you are running in dev mode (`npm run dev`) and you add a new content file, it will NOT be included in the Pagefind index.
+To have the new file included in the index, you will need stop the dev server and run a build (`npm run build`).
+Then, start the dev server again.

 ## Linting

-Husky is used to run prettier on all staged files prior to commit.
+[Husky](https://typicode.github.io/husky/) is used to run prettier on all staged files prior to commit.
+This is mostly an attempt to have consistent spacing on all the JSON files, but it seems to work well, so it is ran on all files that prettier knows how to format.